FK Pelister: History

 The club focuses heavily on youth players from the Bitola region with a strong talent development.
-Gjorgji Hristov, Dragi Kanatlarovski, Toni Micevski, Nikolče Noveski, Toni Savevski and Mitko Stojkovski are some of the famous Bitola natives to start their careers with the club.
-Therefore, Pelister is known as the nursery of young and talented players who have left and gone to have success on various clubs in Macedonia and abroad.
+Georgi Hristov, Dragi Kanatlarovski, Toni Micevski, Nikolče Noveski, Toni Savevski and Mitko Stojkovski are some of the famous Bitola natives to start their careers with the club.
+Therefore, Pelister is known as the nursery of young and talented players who have left and gone to have success at various clubs in Macedonia and abroad.

+Home Ground

+Petar Miloševski stadium has a current capacity of 8,587 seats.
+The newly built north stand has 4,584 seats, while the renovated south stand has 4,003 seats.
+The next construction phase will have a running track installed for athletics.

 Colours and crest

 The club colours have traditionally been green and white.
 The crest is formed in a shape of a shield, at the top left corner it has always had the number 1945 inscribed, which is the year of the club's foundation.
 In the latest version it includes the Cyrillic letters FK, on the right side.
 Shape of a mountain forms in the backdrop (to honor the mountain peak Pelister) with the name of the club in the center and a classic leather football underneath it.
 Early versions of the crest included the colour black, but now the entire badge uses only two colours, green and white.

 Prior to the 2016 season, Australian club Pascoe Vale FC (Formerly Pascoe Vale Pelister) announced they would adopt a new logo, inspired by that of FK Pelister, to tie back to their original namesake and immigrant origins.